MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 :::image type="content" source="assets/images/copilot-ext-vs-cec.png" border="true" alt-text="This diagram compares options between Copilot extensions and custom engine copilots for M365" lightbox="assets/images/copilot-ext-vs-cec.png":::

-The custom engine copilots operates on a BYO (Bring Your Own) model.
+The custom engine copilots operate on a BYO (Bring Your Own) model.
 So, your copilot is independent from Microsoft Copilot and its LLM and orchestrator.

 Building custom engine copilots is an excellent choice if: